drmonkeysee/CinyTest/README.md

 ## Build CinyTest

-CinyTest was developed using Xcode so an Xcode project is provided under the **mac** folder.
+CinyTest was developed on macOS so an Xcode project is provided under the **mac** folder.
 There is also a [Makefile](http://www.gnu.org/software/make/) that will build CinyTest for either macOS ([clang](http://clang.llvm.org) by default) or Linux ([gcc](https://gcc.gnu.org) by default).
-The Xcode project and the Makefile will give you identical libraries on macOS so pick whichever build method is more convenient.
+The Xcode project and the Makefile will give you identical libraries so pick whichever build method is more convenient.

 The Makefile has the following build targets: